Model categories structures from rigid objects in exact categories: The case of exact categories

-\begin{theo} Let $\E$ be a weakly idempotent complete exact category with enough injective objects.
-Assume that $\M \subseteq \E$ is a rigid, contravariantly finite subcategory of $\E$ containing all the injective objects, and stable under taking direct sums and summands.
+\begin{theo} Let $\E$ be a weakly idempotent complete exact category with enough injective and projective objects.
+Assume that $\M \subseteq \E$ is a rigid, contravariantly finite subcategory of $\E$ containing all the injective and projective objects, and stable under taking direct sums and summands.
 Suppose moreover that $\mho \M$ is contravariantly finite.
 Let and $J^\square$ be the class of fibrations.
-Let $\W$ be the class of morphisms whose image under functor $G$ are isomorphisms.
+Let $\W$ be the class of morphisms whose images under the functor $G$ are isomorphisms.